-Proxmox Mail Gateway is a comprehensive open source email security platform helping you protect your mail server from email threats, and ensuring data integrity with its enterprise-class feature-set.
+Proxmox Mail Gateway is a comprehensive open-source email security platform helping you protect your mail server from email threats, and ensuring data integrity with its enterprise-class feature-set.
 It's source code is published under the software license GNU AGPLv3 and thus freely available via code repository (git) for download, use and share.

 Spam & Virus Detection

 Proxmox Mail Gateway is a mail proxy and protects your mail server from all email threats with a focus on spam, viruses, Trojans and phishing emails.
-Deployed between your firewall and the internal email server, all incoming and outgoing email traffic is analyzed and various services for mail filtering are applied, for example the Postfix Mail Transport Agent (MTA), the ClamAV® antivirus engine and the Apache SpamAssassin™ project.
+Deployed between your firewall and the internal email server, all incoming and outgoing email traffic is analyzed and various services for mail filtering are applied, for example the Postfix Mail Transport Agent (MTA), the ClamAV® antivirus engine and the SpamAssassin™ project.

 ClamAV is an open-source antivirus engine designed for detecting Trojans, viruses, malware and other malicious threats.
-It provides a high performance mutli-threaded scanning daemon, command line utilities for on demand file scanning, and an intelligent tool for automatic signature updates.
+It provides a high performance multi-threaded scanning daemon, command line utilities for on demand file scanning, and an intelligent tool for automatic signature updates.

 In a basic email server architecture, email traffic (SMTP) usually arrives at the firewall and will be directly forwarded to your mail server.

 By using the Proxmox Mail Gateway, which is implemented between your firewall and the mail server, all e-mail traffic (SMTP) is forwarded to the Mail Gateway first, all unwanted emails are filtered and removed or rejected (before-queue filtering), and only then they are forwarded to your mail server.

 A DNS-based Blackhole List (DNSBL) is a means by which an Internet site may publish a list of IP addresses, in a format which can be easily queried by computer programs on the internet.
 The technology is built on top of the Domain Name System.
 DNSBLs are used to publish lists of addresses linked to spamming.